westlywright/jquery-infinitescroll/README.md

 # jQuery Infinite Scroll

-A really simple & lightweight (1kb) jQuery infinite scroll plugin that's designed not to get in the way—so you can handle result fetching / updating views yourself.
-In addition to working with all major browsers, it supports [iScroll](https://github.com/cubiq/iscroll) (for scrolling content on iOS devices).
+A lightweight (**1kb**) jQuery plugin that provides a basic mechanism for triggering more results to be loaded when the bottom of the page is reached.
+It's simple and designed not to get in the way.
+In addition to working on all major browsers, it supports [iScroll](https://github.com/cubiq/iscroll) (for scrolling content on iOS devices).

 ## Usage